James Henry Breasted: Marriage and family

 In 1894 Breasted married Frances Hart.
 Hart and her sisters were in Germany at the same time as Breasted, where they were learning the German language and studying music.
 The couple honeymooned in Egypt.
 It was a working vacation, as Breasted had been recruited to build a collection of Egyptian antiquities for the University of Chicago.

-Frances Hart Breasted died in 1934.
-Breasted married one of her sisters.
+Frances Hart Breasted died in 1934 after 40 years of marriage.
+After the death of his wife, Breasted married one of her sisters.